section-engineering-education/engineering-education/articles/k-means-from-scratch-R/index.md

 #### Disadvantage
 1. K-means chooses the initial centroid point randomly, and since the clustering accuracy depends on the initial choice of centroids, the accuracy can be low if the chosen centroids aren't proper.
 2. Considering only the distance between centroids of the cluster may not be efficient for categorical data.
-3. As the cluster size grows, it becomes challenging distinguishing between two clusters based on a few attributes.
+3. As the cluster size grows, it becomes a challenge to distinguish between two clusters based on a few attributes.

 ### Conclusion
 All algorithms can be broken down into smaller pieces and be implemented from scratch.
 Understanding the theory and reasoning behind the algorithms helps one make better decisions during building applications.